 Meetings may be restricted to Community Group participants, but a public summary or minutes must be posted to the public-swicg@w3.org mailing list.

 This group will seek to make decisions where there is consensus.
-Groups are free to decide how to make decisions (e.g. Participants who have earned Committer status for a history of useful contributions assess consensus, or the Chair assesses consensus, or where consensus isn't clear there is a Call for Consensus [CfC] (see below) to allow multi-day online feedback for a proposed course of action).
-It is expected that participants can earn Committer status through a history of valuable discursive contributions as is common in open source projects.
+The Group makes decisions in the following ways: either Committers assess consensus, or the Chair assesses consensus, or where consensus isn't clear there is a Call for Consensus [CfC] (see below) to allow multi-day online feedback for a proposed course of action.
 After discussion and due consideration of different opinions, a decision should be publicly recorded (where GitHub is used as the resolution of an Issue).

 If substantial disagreement remains (e.g. the group is divided) and the group needs to decide an Issue in order to continue to make progress, the Committers will choose an alternative that had substantial support (with a vote of Committers if necessary).
 Individuals who disagree with the choice are strongly encouraged to take ownership of their objection by taking ownership of an alternative fork.
 This is explicitly allowed (and preferred to blocking progress) with a goal of letting implementation experience inform which spec is ultimately chosen by the group to move ahead with.